 Many people don’t put collars on their cats, especially if those cats are exclusively indoors.
-Unfortunately as this story demonstrates, even “indoor-only” cats will occasionally get out.
+Unfortunately, even “indoor-only” cats will occasionally get out.

 Avoiding potential "hang-ups"